bszeitz/MM_pilot/README.md

 This is the custom R code used for the proteomic data analysis in:

 Szadai, L., Velasquez, E. et al. (2021).
 Deep Proteomic Analysis on Paraffine-Archived Melanoma with Prognostic/Predictive Biomarker read-out.
-Manuscript submitted for publication.
+Manuscript accepted for publication.

-**This repository consists of 5 scripts used for analysis and plotting of proteomic data:**
+**This repository consists of 7 scripts used for analysis and plotting of proteomic data:**

 | Script name  | Description  |
 |---|---|